junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Coastal and Ocean Acidification Stressors and Threats Research Act of 2019” or the “COAST Research Act of 2019”.
+This Act may be cited as the “Coastal and Ocean Acidification Stressors and Threats Research Act of 2019” or the “ COAST Research Act of 2019”.

 ## § 2.
 Purposes